Developer Guide

 The edit student feature is implemented similarly to the add student feature.
 However, it makes use of the

-.
+The command word to use is edit_student.
 In step 4, TutorBuddy validates the information, determine the fields to be edited.

-In step 7 and 8, the student is edited and updated to the UnqiueStudentList
+In step 7 and 8, the student is edited and updated to the UnqiueStudentList list instead.

 Find Student Feature